Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 ## Code of Conduct and Shared Values

-Before contributing, please read and approve [our Code Of Conduct](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/blob/main/CODE_OF_CONDUCT.md) outlining our shared values and expectations.
+Before contributing, please read and approve [our Code Of Conduct](https://github.com/dynatrace/dynatrace-configuration-as-code/blob/main/CODE_OF_CONDUCT.md) outlining our shared values and expectations.

-## Building the Dynatrace Monitoring as Code Tool
+## Building the Dynatrace Configuration as Code Tool

 The `monaco` tool is written in [Go](https://golang.org/), so you will need to have [installed Go](https://golang.org/dl/) to build it.